sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (18s)

-> "Here's the problem Skills can solve for org knowledge.
+> *(Gesture at the silos)*
 >
-> Your org has expertise — platform docs, DevRel patterns, sales guidance.
-But it's siloed.
+> "Let me make this concrete.
+Your platform team has amazing docs.
+DevRel has battle-tested patterns.
+Sales has pricing nuances.
 >
-> Customer asks a technical question.
-The answer exists in your platform team's docs.
-But it doesn't flow to you.
+> But knowledge doesn't flow.
+It *stays* where it was created.
 >
-> Skills let you package that knowledge as capabilities your agents can load on demand — with sources."
+> Customer asks: 'Can Claude remember things across sessions?'
+The answer exists — in your platform team's Memory docs.
+But you're on the call, not them.
+>
+> Skills solve this by making knowledge **loadable on demand** — and here's the crucial part — **with verifiable sources**.
+Not 'I think so' — 'Here's exactly where I got this.'"

 ---